MIDAS Knowledge Base MIDAS Knowledge Base

 Our cloud-hosted client servers are already configured to transparently request the necessary Client Hint headers.

-For self-hosted customers however, a small server configuration change will be necessary in order to take advantage of these improvements to device detection in MIDAS v3.46+.
+For self-hosted customers however, a small server configuration change will be necessary in order to take advantage of these improvements to device detection in MIDAS v4.36+.

-Essentially, you'll need to configure your web server to send an "Accept-CH" (Accept Client Hints) HTTP header with every response.
-The value of this HTTP header should be "sec-ch-ua-platform-version,ua-platform-version".
+Essentially, you'll need to configure your web server to send the following three HTTP headers with every response:

-Here's how to configure your webserver to send this custom Client Hint HTTP header:
+Here's how to configure your webserver to send this custom Client Hint HTTP headers:

-How to configure Apache to send a custom Client Hint HTTP header
+How to configure Apache to send custom Client Hint HTTP headers

-With the "mod_headers" Apache module enabled, you can add the following line either to the server's httpd.conf file, or to the .htaccess file for the location where your MIDAS system is installed:
+With the "mod_headers" Apache module enabled, you can add the following lines either to the server's httpd.conf file, or to the .htaccess file for the location where your MIDAS system is installed:

 How to configure IIS to send a custom Client Hint HTTP header